inBeat/inbeat-website/content/_index.md

 ---
-title: inBeat | Find Influencers on Instagram and Youtube
+title: inBeat | Find Influencers on Instagram and TikTok
 description: >-
-  Find qualified influencers that meet your standards on Instagram and Youtube.
+  Find qualified influencers that meet your standards on Instagram and TikTok.
   Use our influencer database to step up your influencer marketing.
 section1:
   subtitle: Influencer campaigns made easy
-  title: Find quality<br /> influencers in <br /><span>seconds</span>
+  title: Find quality<br />influencers in<br /><span>seconds</span>
 section2:
   points:
     - description: >-